CMT: Convolutional Neural Networks Meet Vision Transformers: Approach

 \subsection{Complexity Analysis}

-We analyze the computational cost between standard ViT and our CMT in this section.
-A standard transformer block consists of the MHSA and FFN.
-Supposing the input feature is of size $n\times d$, the computational complexity (FLOPs) can be calculated as:
+We analyze the computational cost between standard ViT~\cite{vit} and our CMT in this section.
+A standard transformer block consists of a MHSA module and a FFN.
+Given an input feature of size $n\times d$, the computational complexity (FLOPs) can be calculated as:

 where $r$ is the expansion ratio of FFN, $d_k$ and $d_v$ are dimensions of key and value, respectively.
 More specifically, ViT sets $d=d_k=d_v$ and $r=4$, the cost can be simplified as: